-Error and Omissions Insurance (also known as E&O) is insurance any company in the service sector should have to help cover the instances where either your or your employees make mistakes.
+Error and Omissions Insurance (also known as E&O) is an insurance any company in the service sector should have to help cover the instances where either you or your employees make mistakes.

 Read on to understand if this type of insurance is right for your business.

 This type of insurance is often an oversight for many new companies who may not realize its importance.
 E&O Insurance is designed to help insure against claims related directly to its name, “errors” and “omissions”.
 This covers a potentially wide range of issues, but specifically is meant to help your company cover potential damages as a result of a mistake made while providing a professional service.

 Every business in the service sector is hired by a client to either perform some type of task, or to provide advice related to your field of expertise.
 For most companies, this works out well.
 However, humans can make mistakes.
 If a client believes your work was not done correctly (error) or an employee missed or forgot an important step in completing that contracted work (omission), your business could be liable for damages due to negligence or a perceived breach of contract.